If you’ve ever tried doing so, you’d know how problematic data sorting in Excel could be.

 Formulas > Functions Library > Lookup & Reference > SORTBY

-As a business owner, you may want to use the SORTBY function to sort the sales won by your business at multiple levels.
-The SORTBY function can help you sort group sales made by each product within each country.
+As a business owner, you can use the SORTBY function to sort the sales of your business at multiple levels.

 Defining the ‘Country’ as the first by_array, you can group the sales country-wise.
 Next, you can further sort them based on products that were sold the most within each country.
-The SORTBY function will thus organize your data at two levels i.e. country sales and product-wise highest sales.

 SORTBY Use Cases

-SORTBY function is the go-to tool for a wide range of Excel users as it helps sort data in multiple ways.
 It is of great help for both professional and non-professional data sorting purposes.
 Take a look below to see for yourself.

 - If you’ve ever imported sale or purchase records from external sources, you’d know problems that come in the process.
-Using the SORTBY function you can arrange your data against multiple arrays, be it sale/purchase value or grouping based on location/product.
+Using the SORTBY function, you can arrange your data against multiple arrays, be it sale/purchase value or grouping based on location/product.

 - As a data compiler, if you need to sort the names appearing in your data in alphabetical order, you may use the ascending order within the SORTBY function.